 Businesses That Want to Reduce Risk

-Why Do I Need Workers’ Compensation Insurance
+Why Do I Need Workers’ Compensation Insurance?

 What Workers’ Compensation Insurance Covers

 Workers’ compensation insurance, commonly known as workers’ comp, covers employees for work-related injuries and illnesses.
 A workers’ comp policy provides coverage for medical bills and lost income.
 Also, if an employee dies from a work-related accident, workers’ comp can cover funeral costs and pay death benefits to the worker’s family.
 Many states also offer vocational rehabilitation to help injured employees either return to their previous positions or find new employment.

 Most Common Nonfatal Workplace Injuries